This article is also available on Medium.

 Unit type so we should add this new field to our

-CustomEventData structure – once again, using multiple constructors depending on the type of data we want to store for our event:
+CustomEventData structure – once again, we’ll use multiple constructors depending on the type of data we want to store for our event:

 Other than that, there’s not much news compared to the previous tutorials: